OSHA to adopt national illness, injury standard

 For more information on workplace safety programs, contact:

 Paul Papanek, MD, MPH, Chairman of the Board, Western Occupational Environmental Medical Association, San Francisco.
-E-mail: email@example.com.
+E-mail: [email protected].If your employer does not already have a comprehensive workplace safety program in place, one may soon be required.